HudsonJunior/jobsity_test/README.md

 - Abstracting classes is useful to not attach the implemetation to the class, being able to change the implemetation anytime without affecting the whole code.
 - I didn't separate some widgets into specific files because I think this could affect the readability of the project.
 Sometime when the widgets are small and only used in one page, it's better to keep it in the same file.
 - I could write unit, widget and integrations tests.
 That is something that I am really used to do.
 For this project, I didn't have the time to create the tests due to other personal projects I have to deal during my day.
 - The time I spent on the challege was about 10 hours.
-I do not think a project I did on only 10 hours reflects on all the experience I have.
-When working in a project, focused 8 hours each day, definitely thw work I do is way more better than this.
+I do not think a project I did only in 10 hours reflects on all the experience I have.
+When working in a project, focused 8 hours each day, definitely the work I do is way more better than this.
 - I would like to have a more technical interview, where I could answer any questions about the Flutter framework.
 I know how the framework works in the deep and I am sure I have enough knowledge to be considered a mid-level to Senior and not just a Junior.
 - Please understand that I have other work to do in my day, so I tried to focus on this challenge the best I could, but it's difficult when you have to deal with other responsibilities simultaneously.
 That is why I prefer technical interviews to talk about my experience and not just create a small project to show my abilities, I don't think this challenge tells everything you need to know about my experience.
 I can show all my theoretical and practical knowledge when talking directly to the evaluator.
 When creating only a small project to evaluate my experience, you don't see how I code and why I made some decisions.